change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-intro.md

 ## The Shell

-The shell is a program where users can type commands.
-It allows users to execute both complex tasks, such as running climate modeling software, and simple tasks, like creating directories with just one command.
-The leading Unix shell is Bash (the Bourne Again SHell, derived from a shell by Stephen Bourne).
-Bash is the default shell on modern Unix systems and in many Windows packages providing Unix-like tools.
+The shell is a program where users can type and execute commands, from complex tasks like running climate modeling software to simple ones like creating directories with one command.
+The leading Unix shell, Bash (Bourne Again SHell), is the default on modern Unix systems and many Windows packages with Unix-like tools.

 Learning the shell requires time and effort.
-UWhile a GUI presents you with choices to select, CLI choices are not automatically presented to you, similar to learning new vocabulary.
-However, unlike a spoken language, a small number of "words" (i.e. commands) gets you a long way, and we'll cover those essential few today.
+While a GUI presents you with choices to select, CLI choices are not automatically presented to you, similar to learning new vocabulary.
+However, a small number of "words" (i.e. commands) can get you a long way which we will learn today.

 The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
 Sequences of